mn113/npmjs-versions-xbar/README.md

 As with all XBar plugins, the refresh time is encoded into the filename.
 The default `npmjs-versions.2h.js` will query NPM every 2 hours.
 Change `2h` to something like `15m`, `30m`, `1h` if you want more frequent updates.

+## Customise

+To customise your local version of the plugin, an easy place to start is the icons.
+To do this you can change the `*_ICON` constants defined near the top of the main script, `npmjs-versions.2h.js`.

 ## Limitations

 XBar plugins are pretty good at fetching and showing information, but making them do something interactive is a real hassle.
 So don't expect to find many cool features in the future.

 ### Private packages

 Some packages are private; to query these you need to be authenticated with NPM.
 You should obtain a [NPM access token](https://docs.npmjs.com/creating-and-viewing-access-tokens) with the correct permissions and install it in your `~/.npmrc` file.
 If you can run `npm view {scope}/{package}` on your command line and get a result, it should work in this plugin too.
+Tokens defined in ENV vars or in a project-local `.npmrc` file are not supported yet.

 ### Alternative package registries

-Not tested, though it may work if your `.npmrc` is configured to use another registry by default.
+Not tested, though it may work if your `~/.npmrc` is configured to use another registry by default.

 ## Contribute